 Otherwise use a sparkle chenille and do not tie in a rib.

 Method one: Tie as above using black or dark olive marabou.
-Use aurora luminescent skirt, or any material that lights-up under torch, as the body.
+Use aurora luminescent skirt, or any material that lights-up under light from a torch, as the body.

 Method two: Tie a Booby using black or dark olive marabou as a tail, black, red or olive chenille as a body.
 Then using luminescent paint dab eyes on the boobies.